-The AJT Design 5th Gen 4Runner Key Fob Case comes in a wide variety of colors to match your 4Runner.
+The AJT Design case comes in a wide variety of colors to match your 4Runner.
 Ranging from Cavalry Blue to Super White, you are sure to find your color in the AJT lineup.
-What is also pretty impressive about this key fob is that you can further customize it with different color hardware.
-With these 4Runner key fobs, you can customize your Top Color, Bottom Color, Button Color, and Screw Color.
+What is also pretty impressive is that you can further customize it with different color hardware.
+You can customize your Top Color, Bottom Color, Button Color, and Screw Color.
 If you are looking for the exact color options, go check out the AJT Design Website for Color Options.

 If you want to use the AJT Design fob with your key blade, you need to essentially damage your OEM fob to get the blade out.
 You can either damage your OEM fob or buy a blank from Amazon or eBay.
 With a blank, you will need to have the key cut and then use that key blade.

 The nice thing about buying a blank is that you don’t need to “damage your OEM key fob”.
 I say that with quotes because you still need to extract your transponder chip and this is a whole new task.
 It is possible to keep your OEM key fob intact and remove your transponder, but it will be very difficult.
 It was incredibly hard to remove the transponder without damaging anything.